Nihhaar0002/human-discomfort-indicator/README.md

 ---

 ## Demo Video

-Time stamp: 2.28 to the rest
+Watch the project demonstration here:

 https://youtu.be/JW4oL1UTP14?t=149
+Note--Time stamp: 2.28 to the rest

 ---